Kidstoysstudio's ultimate activity book collection Download activity book

 4. Follow the instructions to sign in with your own Google account, give parental consent, and choose the settings for your child.

-2. On a device that is already set up with Android 5.1+ and your child is under 13 years old
+2. On a device already set up with Android 5.1+ and your child is younger than 13 years old

 Then follow these steps: